cisco-open/ResponsibleAI/README.md

 Documentation is available online: [https://responsibleai.readthedocs.io/en/latest/](https://responsibleai.readthedocs.io/en/latest/)

 # To Install
 1) The project uses sqlite as storage and requires no additional installation for this.

-2) Use <code> pip install py-rai </code>
+    ``pip install py-rai``

-3) If you need to use the dashboard as well you must <code> clone</code> the project locally and install the additional requirements
+2) If you need to use the dashboard as well you must install the additional requirements.

-4) Use <code>pip install -r requirements.txt</code>
+    ``pip install py-rai[dashboard]``

+3) To start using the library you must configure the folder where the results will be stored and be used by the dashboard.

+    ``export DATABASE_FOLDER=YOUR_LOCATION``

+4) To start the dashboard server use the following command:

+    ``python3 -m RAIDashboard``

 # Demos:
     We have added a few demo projects to showcase some of the capabilities of RAI.